nchankov/requestbin/README.md

 if you have a file named auth.json in the folder then if the url accessed is

-https://server.com/requestbin/auth.json the contents of this file would be returned instead of ok.
+https://server.com/requestbin/auth.json the contents of this file would be returned instead of 'ok'.

 ### Another example